A JOURNEY INTO THE HEART OF

 Extracurriculars: 8 hours

 Students can expect to spend at least 1 hour a day on homework and 45 minutes to 1 1/2 a day on daily yoga and meditation practice.
-To graduate students are required to practice a minimum of 4 times a week and keep a journal that will be handed into apprentices.
+To graduate students are required to practice a minimum of 4 times a week.

 MODULE 1 - CLASSICAL HATHA YOGA & MINDFULNESS MEDITATION

 • Classical Hatha Yoga and Sequencing of over 59 postures with variations and modifications

 • Pavanmuktāsana Series 1 and 2 (Joint freeing yoga)

 • Sun Salutation in light of Vinyasa krama ("to design in a specific way")